0xABAD/filewatch/README.md

 nanosecond isn't recorded when writing a change to a file (most likely depends on the underlying OS).
-Thus, if a change or a series occurs to a file or directory within a single second and the size hasn't changed from the last recorded file change then non change will be detected.
+Thus, if a change or a series occurs to a file or directory within a single second and the size hasn't changed from the last recorded file change then no change will be detected.
 In practice, this issue may be pretty rare depending on how one uses the library but important to note.